Ex-vigilantes go on Rampage in Evwreni; 2 shot, 3 houses burnt - Vanguard News

 Our correspondent gathered that some members of the community’s disbanded vigilante are behind the fresh attack following the death of their Chairman, Mr Tuesday Okuah in police custody at Abuja.

-Three houses and a car belonging to some leaders of the community were reportedly set ablaze, while some shops were also vandalized and destroyed.
+Three houses and a car belonging to some leaders of the community were raised were reportedly set ablaze, while some shops were also vandalized and destroyed.

 A community source, who pleaded for anonymity, disclosed that boys loyal to the former vigilante chairman who allegedly committed suicide while in police detention that carried out the attacks.